Denis2054/AIMANGEMENT/README.md

 # Next Generation Decision Making - Pragmatic Artificial Intelligent

-This is a free course for webinars.
+This is a free course I use during AI sessions.

 ## Goal
 Provide insight on how to implement real-life AI solutions in a holistic way using all of the tools available to us.